TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-red-wood.md

 - **Martial Hunting:** You were trained to kill in the violent woods of Awouden.
   - **Hunter's Prey:** Once per turn, as a free action, you may designate the enemy creature closest to you as your prey.
 Once per round, when an attack you make deals damage to your prey, you may add d6+**INT** to the damage.
 The hunter's prey status remains active until the prey is defeated.
 You may only have one prey at a time.
   - **Overwatch:** At the start of your turn, as a free action, you may enter or leave the overwatch stance.
 Until the stance ends, you cannot move on your turn, but you may perform opportunity attacks on any target that enters or leaves a burst 3 zone centered on you.
 You may perform additional opportunity attacks in one round using this ability at the cost of 3 **STA**, but may not perform them multiple times on the same target.
-  - **Ranger's Patience:** On your turn as a free action, you may sacrifice your move action to instantly regain 6 **STA**.
+  - **Ranger's Patience:** On your turn as a free action, you may sacrifice your move action to benefit from this feature.
 You are unable to move as part of any actions on this turn as well.
-When you sacrifice your movement in this way, all bow attacks gain a bonus to attack rolls.
-The bonus is equal to the amount of squares between you and the target of the attack, up to a maximum of +6 to all attack rolls and lasts until the end of your turn.
-If the attack has multiple targets, add the smallest bonus to the attack roll.
+When you sacrifice your movement in this way, all bow attacks deal double damage.
+Attack rolls remain unchanged.
+If you rolled d6+3 and got a 6 for a total of 9 piercing, and the target has -4 pierce defense, then you would deal 10 damage to them.
 - **Martial Practices:** Useful techniques warriors learn.
   - **Courier's Training:**: You can spend ten minutes stretching and breathing before a run.
 If you do so, you can run without stopping for a time.
 Make an **END** check.
 On success, you can run for 24 hours without stopping.
 On failure, you can run for 12 hours without stopping.
   - **Feign Death:** You slow your heartbeat and breathing to be imperceptible to creatures.
 You appear unconscious, but are aware of your surroundings.
 You can emerge from this state as a free action.
 Creatures have -4 to checks to avoid being surprised by this.